 Obtaining a consensus on the direct and indirect causes of deforestation and degradation in the DRC is a necessary step toward implementing an effective REDD strategy, whose activities will truly address the deforestation causes, and will be appropriated by the different stakeholders at the national, provincial and local level.
 Two studies run jointly by the FAO and DIAF are currently in progress to enforce this diagnostic in a participative manner.
 The first related to local case studies, consolidated at provincial and national level in the context of post-conflict environmental study from UNEP.
 The second consists in building a model of spatial distribution of deforestation in partnership with UCL.
 These two studies will be subject to provincial and national validation workshops, and consensus will emerge on direct and indirect, historic and future causes having an impact on the quantity and spatial distribution of deforestation.
+DRC has ensured that a participatory approach prevails in the design, implementation, review and validation of the final national reference report on drivers of deforestation.
 The objectives and results of these studies will be presented in annex 2a-1.